nibreh/yellow-plugin-inline-attachment/README.md

 Images will be uploaded in your `/media/images/` folder with a random filename.

-Inline Attachment get automatically the right folder `media/images` if Yellow is in a subfolder.

 By default, Inline Attachment comes with **Jquery 3.2.1** (https://code.jquery.com/jquery-3.2.1.min.js).
 You can change your version in `config.ini`.